Fourth Lee Hsien Loong Cabinet: Changes

-Initial composition

 Cabinet

+October 2015 – April 2017

 Prior to the general election held on 11 September 2015, Transport Minister Lui Tuck Yew announced his retirement on 11 August.
 All other incumbent office holders successfully defended their parliamentary seats in the elections.

 The list of Cabinet ministers and other office-holders was announced on 28 September 2015.
 In a press conference, Prime Minister Lee Hsien Loong said, "I have given heavy responsibilities to the next generation of Ministers.
 They will be stretched and tested.
 They have to prove themselves and must gel together as a team.
 Soon after the end of this term, we must have a new team ready to take over from me."

 Three veteran ministers were named Coordinating Ministers, each of them overseeing a handful of ministries.